-We just released an update of Amped FIVE with several improvements and new filters.
+We just released an update of Amped FIVE with annotations and frame rate adjustments.
 You can review below all the new tools.

 With the new filter Presentation > Add Shape you can add ellipses, rectangles, lines and arrows to highlight parts of interest in the image.